pouchdb/pouchdb/docs/users.md

 [MBTA Alerts](https://twitter.com/MBTA_Alerts) is a Twitter bot that thousands of Bostonians depend upon to be notified of delays in the MBTA transit system.
 Uses Node.js, PouchDB, and CouchDB.

+## Medic Mobile

+{% include img.html src="medic-mobile.png" alt="Medic Mobile" %}

+[Medic Mobile](http://medicmobile.org) is a software toolkit that combines smart messaging, decision support, easy data gathering and management, and health system analytics.
+Thanks to PouchDB our tools are offline first so workers can file reports wherever they are and sync when back online.

 ## NPM Browser

 [NPM Browser](http://www.npm-browser.com/#/) is a fully offline cache of NPM packages, which runs in your browser, using Angular.js, PouchDB, and the pouchdb-load plugin.